Heart of Gold

-Q: How does it make a difference having a tight-knit training squad help when you may not be having a the best day?
+Q: How does it make a difference having a tight-knit training squad help when you’re not having the best day?

-A: I’ve been lucky that I’ve always trained with that group of boys and if you were down and out they’d rev you!
+A: I’m lucky I’ve trained with that group of boys - if you were down and out they’d rev you!
 You’re not always going to be swimming great but as long as you’re putting in 100%.
-Obviously sometimes when you get young swimmers that might not think that, you know, their heart is not all there… you’ve just got to try and give them a bit of encouragement.
+Obviously sometimes when you get young swimmers that might not think that their heart is not all there.
+You’ve just got to try and give them a bit of encouragement.

 Q: So what do you like to do in your (very limited) spare time?

 A: In the spare time I have I love camping and four-wheel driving.
-I’ve always been an outdoor person and I love being able to go out, whether it be with some mates or my girlfriend, and set up a campfire and just chill out or whatever.
-I just really enjoy that because with swimming, it’s really hard to have a hobby because you’re not allowed to have stuff that’s going to injure you outside the pool.
+I've always been an outdoor person.
+I love being able to go out.
+Whether it be with some mates or my girlfriend, and set up a campfire and just chill out or whatever.
+I just really enjoy that because with swimming, it’s really hard to have a hobby.
+You’re not allowed to have stuff that’s going to injure you outside the pool.
 I used to really like riding my dirt bike, obviously that’s not a good mix with swimming!
 So yeah I’ve moved into the camping.
 It’s good, if anything I come back feeling more refreshed after going camping.